ggwpez/substrate-bench/reports/07-unstable-benches/README.md

 # Local Investigation

-## `migrate-custom-child-success`
+## `migrate_custom_child_success`

 Reproducing this issue locally was done by re-running the same benchmark many times with same parameters by using [this](https://github.com/ggwpez/substrate-scripts/blob/master/print-frame-cli-output/frame-cli-multiple.sh) script.
 Results can be plotted with [this](https://github.com/ggwpez/substrate-scripts/blob/master/print-frame-cli-output/print.py) one.

-The first local testing focused on `migrate-custom-child-success` from pallet `state-trie-migration`.
+The first local testing focused on `migrate_custom_child_success` from pallet `state-trie-migration`.
 Running it multiple times showed odd behaviour whereas normally the result would settle to 5µs in 90% of the cases, but in the other cases it spiked to ~9µs.
 Reproducible.
 It seemed like the benchmark had two stable output states: 5µs and 9µs.
 Plotting two hand-picked results which exhibit this behaviour look like this:

 ![](local.png)